utchas007/ahnaf/README.md

-# 👋 Hi, I'm Ahnaf — AI Engineer, Robotics Instructor & Automation Enthusiast
+# 👋 Hi, I'm Ahnaf — AI, Robotics & Automation Engineer

 Welcome to my GitHub!
 I specialize in building **intelligent systems** that scale — from AI miners on decentralized networks to hands-on robotics and drone applications in the classroom.
 My work sits at the intersection of **AI, automation, and education**.